-Plants and flowers that are resistant to heat include the geranium, marigold, and cactus.
-A tree that thrives in hot temperatures and is identifiable to tropical climates is the Palm trees, like the Queen Palm or Pindo Palm.
-The Palm tree has elements that move freely with the wind and withstand the temperatures unlike any other in the Florida heat.
+Plants and flowers that are resistant to heat include geranium, marigold, and cactus.
+A tree that thrives in hot temperatures and is identifiable in tropical climates is the Palm trees, like Queen Palm or Pindo Palm.
+The Palm tree has elements that move freely with the wind and withstand temperatures unlike any other in the Florida heat.
 Adding plants and trees that are flexible to drastic changes in climate is a way to ensure that your outdoor space is not only attractive but functional in more extreme climates.

 Asymmetrical Gardens Are a Modern Trend

 Asymmetrical gardens are posed to be one of the top Florida landscape design trends of 2019.
 This trend tends to work for commercial spaces that are casual and looking for a less structured feel to their outdoor space.
-Asymmetry allows you to mix height and shape of shrubs and bushes to give the area a more natural look.
+Asymmetry allows you to mix the height and shape of shrubs and bushes to give the area a more natural look.

-Adding pieces to a symmetrical landscape to turn it asymmetrical is also a possibility.
+Adding pieces to an asymmetrical landscape to turn it asymmetrical is also a possibility.
 A great way to accomplish this is by adding an arrangement to an entryway to make it the focal.
 Trees can be added with tall shrubs to one side of the entry and an arrangement of smaller bushes along with shrubs to the other side.
 This will give your landscaping project a dramatic look that will be sure to draw attention.

 Retail spaces are utilizing this trend near paved areas like traffic entry points.
 Concrete can be laid in any way you like, making the landscaping in these areas an opportunity to showcase fun design taste.